Geography Trips & Tours to Iceland

 Iceland, the geographer’s and geologist’s ultimate playground, offers a unique geography school trip for pupils.
 This island country has a unique heritage and style all of its own, with a landscape rich in opportunities and challenges that will perfectly complement your group’s studies.

-Take your pupils on thrilling Icelandic geography visits and bear witness to rare phenomena, from dramatic volcanic lunar landscapes and spouting geysers, to diverging plates, glaciers, and outwash plains.
+Take your pupils on thrilling geography visits and bear witness to rare phenomena with school trips to Iceland, from dramatic volcanic lunar landscapes and spouting geysers, to diverging plates, glaciers, and outwash plains.

 If you’re considering taking a geography trip abroad, there is no better place to observe the ongoing impact of glaciation and vulcanicity: icefields, waterfalls and geothermal pools.
 To allow your pupils to get the most out of their Iceland geography school trip, our Field Studies Guides will add a wealth of knowledge and experience.